Hunting hypothesis: The gathering hypothesis

-The Gathering Hypothesis is the view that men provided critical evolutionary propulsion of the modern human through hunting, whereas women contributed via gathering.
+The gathering hypothesis is the view that men provided critical evolutionary propulsion of the modern human through hunting, whereas women contributed via gathering.
 In addition, it helps provide for the fact that our ancestor's diets consisted mostly of plant food.
-It's suggested by David Buss that stone tools were invented not strictly for hunting, but for gathering plants and used for digging them up.
-This could explain the migration from forests to woodlands as tools allowed easy access to previously used methods.
-As such, this view results in the hunting part of the modern human coming much later.
-Though women weren't strictly hunters, a woman's time investment in foraging depended on how much food her husband brought back.
-Gathering plant foods allows a person to return to camp when necessary, but hunting may require an overnight stay so as to continue tracking the animal in the morning.
+Buss suggests that stone tools were invented not strictly for hunting, but for gathering and digging up plants and roots.
+This could explain the migration from forests to woodlands as tools allowed easy access to previously-used methods.
+Gathering plant foods allows a person to return to camp when necessary, but hunting may demand multiple days of tracking large game.

 The gathering hypothesis controversy

-The Gathering Hypothesis has been criticized by those who believe it's incapable of explaining our human origins in the primate lineage.
-A common argument against the Gathering hypothesis is if gathering was the best or most efficient method of acquiring food, then why wouldn't men just gather and stop wasting their time hunting.
+The gathering hypothesis has been criticized by those who believe it's incapable of explaining human development.
+A common argument against the gathering hypothesis is that gathering is a less efficient method of food acquisition, demonstrated by the persistence of hunting alongside gathering.
 The division of labor among men and woman is unaccounted for throughout cultures.
-Hunting often takes the hunter far away from the home base, selection would favor hunters who could find their way home without getting lost along the way.
 Locating and gathering edible nuts, berries, fruit, and tubers would require a different set of spatial skills.
-The high prevalence of male hunters and female gatherers among traditional societies, although not conclusive evidence, provides one more clue that both activities are part of the human pattern of procuring food.
+The high prevalence of male hunters and female gatherers among traditional societies, although not conclusive evidence, provides one more clue that both activities were part of the human pattern of procuring food.